mrnsf/MRN-Portfolio/README.md

 ## Education

-**Master of Science in Quantitative Economics** (In Progress)
+**Master of Science in Quantitative Economics**
-San Francisco State University | GPA: 3.93/4.0
+San Francisco State University | GPA: 3.93/4.0 | Graduated May 2025

 **Bachelor of Arts in Economics & International Relations**
-San Francisco State University | Graduated August 2023
+University of Seoul | Graduated May 2023

 ## Current Projects